Why Are There So Many Shark Teeth in Venice, Florida?

 🌟 Transform Your Discovery

 Found an amazing shark tooth in Venice?
-Consider having it transformed into a beautiful piece of custom fossil jewelry or browse our fossil jewelry collection to preserve your discovery forever!
+Consider having it transformed into a beautiful piece of custom fossil jewelry to preserve your discovery forever!